-(mandatory, integer) is the maximal value of nonce counts which S accepts.
+(mandatory, integer) is the maximal value of nonce counts that the server accepts. nc-window:

-nc-window:

-(mandatory, integer) the number of available nonce slots which the server will accept.
-The value of nc-window is RECOMMENDED to be 32 or more.
+(mandatory, integer) the number of available nonce slots that the server will accept.
+The value of the nc-window field is RECOMMENDED to be 32 or more.